 Named ‘The Journey of Te Aho’, this section of trail follows in the footsteps of an early Māori settler, Te Aho.
 Starting from Kaiaua, its winds around the edge of the shallow Firth of Thames, over chenier shell banks and through wetlands of international significance.

-The trail will officially start at Kaiaua when an extension is completed around December 2020.
-For now, a good place to start is the Pūkorokoro–Miranda Shorebird Centre where you can learn about the area’s precious birdlife before heading out to the hides to see them for yourself.
+Another great place to start your ride is the Pūkorokoro–Miranda Shorebird Centre where you can learn about the area’s precious birdlife before heading out to the hides to see them for yourself.
 Fanatical twitchers may wish to check ahead the arrival and departure schedules of various migratory species.

 From Miranda Holiday Park and Hot Pools, the trail skirts around the Firth, following stop banks for much of the way.
 There are expansive views of coastal wetlands and verdant farmland, with the volcanic Coromandel Ranges a dramatic backdrop.
 Refreshments are available in the villages of Waitakaruru, Pipiroa and Kopu.